WTFAcademy/WTF-Cairo/16_Events/readme.md

 3. Applications such as starknet.js can subscribe to these events through the RPC interface and trigger responses on the frontend.

-To better illustrate events in Cairo, we extended the `Owner.cairo` exmaple from the previous chapter.
+To better illustrate events in Cairo, we extended the `Owner.cairo` example from the previous chapter.
 Specifically, we added a `ChangeOwner` event that gets emitted every time the owner changes.

 ```rust
 #[contract]